tldr-pages/tldr/pages/osx/valet.md

 `valet start`

-- Register your current working directory as a path that Valet should search for sites:
+- Register the current working directory as a path that Valet should search for sites:

 `valet park`

-- View your 'parked' paths:
+- View 'parked' paths:

 `valet paths`